-That should bring a bit of pause before putting on the roll of the ‘sympathetic liker’.
+That should bring a bit of pause before putting on the role of the ‘sympathetic liker’.
 Think twice before clicking ‘like’ (or its equivalent) on posts just to appease someone or pump up their ego.
 This could change the results you start to see in your customized, algorithm-filled News Feed.Take pause before putting on the role of the 'sympathetic liker'.
 Click To Tweet

 2. Your relationship with the user who posted it

 Facebook, and now potentially Instagram and Twitter, are looking to see how fond you are of a user before throwing all of their content into your Feed.
 Do you follow them?
 Do you engage with their content?
 Do you tag them?
-Do you dress similarly?
-(Ok, just joking on that one!)

 If isolating this piece of the algorithm calculation, it sounds like these social platforms are doing best to tailor these algorithm changes based on a categorization of best friends first, acquaintances last.

 This one’s simple – was it posted recently?

 Digital Marketing Insights & Strategy

 Delivered Directly to Your Inbox